Share Your Passion, Share Your Voice

 Promotes development within the city limits which is considered of benefit to the community, i.e. creates new jobs, provides new or improved services, builds infrastructure to allow for major development to occur, or provide affordable housing through the issuance of tax-free bonds for projects meeting these criteria.
 Meets as requested.
 (Facilitated by City Manager's Office)

 Formulates recommendations to the Redevelopment Agency on issues of redevelopment as assigned by the agency.
 Meets the 4th Tuesday of each month at 4pm in the City Hall Annex Conference Room, 280 S. Water Street.
 (Facilitated by Redevelopment)

 Administrates the City of Henderson Self-Funded Health Insurance Plan adopted by the City Council and made effective July 1, 1992.
 The committee typically meets the 3rd Wednesday of each month in Henderson City Hall, however, times and meeting rooms may vary.
 The Committee is required to meet at least quarterly or on a more frequent basis at the discretion of the Committee Chair.
 (Facilitated by Human Resources)

 Senior Citizens Advisory Commission (SCAC)

 Makes recommendations to the City Council on subjects of interest to senior citizens and others similarly situated.
-Meets the 2nd Wednesday of every month, at 4:00pm in the Council Chambers Conference Room, City Hall, 1st floor.
+Meets the 2nd Wednesday of every month, at 4:00pm in the Sagebrush Rooms, Heritage Park Senior Facility, 300 South Racetrack Road.
 (Facilitated by Parks and Recreation)